BenjaminNechicattu/GolangTutorials/README.md

 use`go run hello_world.go`command to run a golang program.

 # Packages And  Declarations
 We have to declare packages that has to be executed alongside.
-Every Packages has a Path and A Name Assiciated with.
-    Packages are declared on top of the code.
+Every Packages has a Path and A Name Assiciated with.Packages are declared on top of the code.

 # Operartors in Go
 There are many operators in go like in anyother language.

 ## Arithmetic Operators
 ## Assignment Operators